mosaicml/examples/deeplab/README.md

 ### Single-Node training
 We run the `main.py` script using our `composer` launcher, which generates a process for each device in a node.

-If training on a single node, the `composer` launcher will autodetect the number of devices, so all you need to do is :
+If training on a single node, the `composer` launcher will autodetect the number of devices, so all you need to do is:

 ```bash
 composer main.py yamls/deeplabv3.yaml